dscape/rewrite/README.md

 2. Get the first that matched and redirect according to the rule
 3. If none matched redirect to a directory with static files.
 This way you can still serve your css and javascript files by placing them in the /static/ directory.

-Routes are matched in the order they are specified, so if you have a routes like this:
+Routes are matched in the order they are specified, so if you have these routes:

      <routes>
        <get path="/:user">